SeanE15/Project-/README.md

 **<p align="center"> Walkthrough of Program**

 I found this quite a challenging program to write.
-It combined many aspects fo the course which we had covered, but also required me to learn how to use seaborn - which I found to be an excellent tool for data visualisation.
-The program starts by reading in the dataset 'iris.data' and outputs a summary of the data to a single text file.
+It combined many aspects of the course which we had covered, but also required me to learn how to use seaborn - which I found to be an excellent tool for data visualisation and analysis.
+The program starts by reading in the dataset 'iris.data' and outputs a summary of the raw data to a single text file.
 I then go on to analyse the data in various ways using the 3 species of Iris Flower; Iris Setosa, Iris Virginica and Iris Versicolor.

 Using seaborn I started by creating a histogram plot of the three species of flower, comparing sepal length, sepal width, petal length and petal width across the three species.
 I then created a distplot which combines the above histogram with a trendline running through it.
 I found this to be more visually appealing than just the histogram plot on it's own.